ccrome/whoismakingnews/content/homepage/welcome.md

 **Summarized data**

-**Note:** The graphics below exclude
+**Note:** Unless you check the `Include Not Listed` checkbox below, the charts will exclude
 {{< db_case_count id="not-included" category="Not Listed" >}} cases
 that do not have any employment or relationship included in the news reports.
 You can help make the data more complete by looking in our [Data Section](#data) and submitting any changes or corrections you find.

 {{< welcome-chart id="welcome-chart" summary="true" height=300 exclude="Not Listed" >}}